flutter/flutter/specs/style.md

       // as provisional, clear them

     Generator<StyleNode> walkChildren();
-      // returns a generator that iterates over the children, skipping any whose ownerLayoutManager is not this
+      // returns a generator that iterates over the children, skipping any whose ownerLayoutManager is not |this|

-    void paint(RenderingSurface canvas);
-      // set a clip rect on the canvas
-      // call the painter of each property, in order they were registered, which on this element has a painter
-      // call this.paintChildren()
-      // unset the clip

-    virtual void paintChildren(RenderingSurface canvas);
-      // just calls paint() for each child returned by walkChildren() whose needsPaint is true
+    Generator<StyleNode> walkChildrenBackwards();
+      // returns a generator that iterates over the children backwards, skipping any whose ownerLayoutManager is not |this|

     void assumeDimensions(Float width, Float height);
       // sets the assumed dimensions for calls to getProperty() on StyleNodes that have this as an ownerLayoutManager